-Joint memberships (not more than two persons) are accepted for registered Joint Prefix holders and/ or Husband & Wife Partnerships, and significant others from the same address.
+Joint memberships (not more than two persons) are accepted for registered Joint Prefix holders and/ or Husband and wife Partnerships and significant others from the same address.

 8a.
-A list of Members and their addresses will be available for inspection, if so requested by the Members of The Club or by The Kennel Club; subject to limitations imposed by the Data Protection Act.
+An up-to-date list of Members’ names and their addresses will be maintained, and the list of names made available for inspection, if so requested by the Members of The Club or by The Kennel Club, subject to limitations imposed by the Data Protection Act.

 The Committee shall not be responsible for the non-delivery of any notice or communication due to the failure of any Member to notify the Secretary of any 'Change of Address'.